hateno/mds-clique/README.md

 Run the RMDS experiment, set `-data none` since each sample will generate its own random data set `python sim.py -dim 2 -data none --matrix -clique stress --rmds`

+### Data `text`
+Specify your own dissimilarity matrix in a text file.
+For now, specify it as a triangular dissimilarity matrix or a symmetric matrix.

+`python sim.py -dim 2 -data text -textfile /path/to/matrix/textfile`

+Note, cluster support is not yet present.

 ### Running Experiments
 Each experiment is denoted with a flag `--<experiment_codename>`, by default an experiment will run 8 samples, you can manually specify number of samples with `-e <num_samples>`, and utilize 1/4 of the max cores available on the system, you can manually specify number of cores with `-c <num_cores>`